bigdatavik/cobol-to-databricks-converter/README.md

 1. Open any Databricks notebook
 2. Click the **Assistant** icon
-3. Paste your SAS code
+3. Paste your COBOL code
-4. Ask: *"Convert this to PySpark"*
+4. Ask: *"Convert this COBOL to PySpark"*
 5. Assistant uses your custom instructions automatically

 **Benefits:**
 - Context-aware conversions based on your patterns
-- Interactive Q&A about SAS → PySpark/SQL
+- Interactive Q&A about COBOL → PySpark/SQL
 - Works across all notebooks in your workspace

 [Learn more about custom instructions](https://docs.databricks.com/en/notebooks/assistant-tips.html#customize-assistant-responses)